User-centered design: User-centered design process

 The above procedure is repeated to further refine the product.
-These phases are general approaches and factors such as design goals, team and their timeline, and environment in which the product is developed, determine the appropriate phases for a project and their order.
+These phases are general approaches and factors such as design goals, the team and their timeline, and the environment in which the product is developed determine the appropriate phases for a project and their order.
 Practical models include the waterfall model, agile model or any other software engineering practice.

 Analysis tools

 There are a number of tools that are used in the analysis of UCD, mainly: personas, scenarios, and essential use cases.

 Persona

 During the UCD process, the design team may create a persona, an archetype representing a product user which helps guide decisions about product features, navigation, interactions, and aesthetics.
 In most cases, personas are synthesized from a series of ethnographic interviews with real people, then captured in one- or two-page descriptions that include behavior patterns, goals, skills, attitudes, and environment, and possibly fictional personal details to give it more character.